 8 Coastal, NC 3 days

 Each year our parents donate thousands of hours of volunteer time as classroom, office, and cafeteria aids.
 Parents are also encouraged to become involved in one of the many school committees, including the athletic boosters, cafeteria / classroom / event volunteers, prayer partners, fall festival, and school appreciation.

 Students are expected to maintain appropriate Christian behavior as outlined in the student handbook.
 Violations result in demerits, detentions, or even suspension.
 Outstanding student achievement is rewarded by inclusion in the Principal’s Honor Roll, the National Honor Society and The Beta Club.

 Except for a few specialty subjects (e.g. Band or physical education), all classes are generally smaller than twenty-five students.

-The campus of SBCS is located across the street from Piedmont International University on Broad Street, just blocks from downtown Winston-Salem.
+The campus of SBCS is located across the street from Carolina University on Broad Street, just blocks from downtown Winston-Salem.
 There are four main buildings that house classrooms.
 Within those buildings, there are fine arts rooms, a library, a cafeteria, computer lab, and a full-court air conditioned gymnasium.

 SBCS alumni have attended over 75 different colleges and universities.
 Eighty-five percent of alumni reported in a recent survey that they maintained a 3.0 or higher GPA during college.
 Ninety-six percent said that SBCS prepared them to be successful in college.